 Your dog will often portray such behavior when he perceives you are faced with danger.

 Your dog will also have this behavior if around other people or other dogs he perceives to be a threat.

 The Dog Is Seeking Your Attention

-If so, ensure your dog is getting enough of your presence daily by either playing game of fetch, walking for 10 minutes.
-Those few minutes will mean a lot to your dog.
+If so, make sure your dog gets enough of your presence every day by either playing fetch or walking for 10 minutes.

 Separation anxiety occurs when your dog becomes anxious or scared whenever you leave.
 Such German shepherds become restless when their owners are not around.
 If your dog has been attached to you, it will probably develop separation anxiety when you leave.

 Other signs of a dog with separation anxiety are:

 - Destructive behavior

 German shepherds will give one family member all the love and attention; mostly, this person exercises or feeds this dog.
 So most probably, your dog may go between your legs as he’s chosen you as the special human being he trusts.
 With that, this dog will demand the same affection and trust that he has given you.